 Have you seen your employer violate a state or federal law?
 Were you disappointed about a supervisor’s response to an illegal company policy?
 Do you believe that the company you work for is violating other workers’ rights?
 If so, you can pursue a whistleblower claim in hopes of affecting positive change in your workplace and obtaining monetary compensation.

-At King & Siegel LLP, our Sacramento whistleblower lawyers help individuals blow the whistle on the illegal conduct of their employers and other parties through qui tam lawsuits.
+A King & Siegel LLP, Sacramento whistleblower attorney can help you blow the whistle on your employer’s illegal conduct and any other parties involved through qui tam lawsuits.
 We can help you understand your rights and pursue an effective whistleblower claim.
 And because we also handle other employment law matters, we can protect your employment rights throughout the process.
 Contact us today.

 What Constitutes “Whistleblowing”?